jiaozi158/UnitySSPathTracingURP/Documentation/Documentation.md

 Dithering: Dithering can reduce the banding artifacts in sharp reflections.

-Use Reflection Probe Instead: Using Reflection Probe as the environment lighting.
+**Unfinished:** Use Reflection Probe Instead: Using Reflection Probe as the environment lighting.
 (The probe is using infinite projection currently)

 Ignore deferred 0 smoothness: Enable this to fix forward objects' rendering artifacts in deferred, but will require all (deferred) materials to have non-0 smoothness.
 (0.01 and above)